From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 |

-Ride in your dream car, owned and driven by some of our GRRC Members as part of the Sunday Charity Drives.
-Enjoy a passenger ride around the local area in your fantasy car for the perfect Sunday morning drive.
-Slots will be bookable on the day on a first-come, first-served basis.
-All donations will go to our Estate charity.
+Ride in your dream car, owned and driven by GRRC Members as part of Sunday Drives.
+Enjoy a passenger ride through the local area for the perfect Sunday morning experience.
+Slots are bookable on the day on a first-come, first-served basis, with all donations supporting our Estate charity.